 For those facing uncertainty today, Scripture is full of reassurances and promises from God.
 Meditate on these verses as you focus your eyes on the One who holds tomorrow.

-“Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.” -Psalm 23:4
+“Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.” -Psalm 23:4

-“I sought the Lord and he answered me and delivered me from all my fears.” -Psalm 34:4
+“I sought the Lord, and he answered me; he delivered me from all my fears.” -Psalm 34:4

 “He has made everything beautiful in its time.” -Ecclesiastes 3:11a

-“Therefore do not be anxious about tomorrow, for tomorrow will be anxious for itself.
-Sufficient for the day is its own trouble.” -Matthew 6:34
+“Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+Each day has enough trouble of its own.” -Matthew 6:34

-“[D]o not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.” -Philippians 4:6
+“Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.” -Philippians 4:6